-It’s considered semi-essential because your body can produce it from other amino acids, namely methionine and serine.
+NAC is considered ‘conditionally essential’ because your body can produce it from other amino acids.
 It becomes essential only when the dietary intake of methionine and serine is low.

-Consuming adequate cysteine and NAC is important for a variety of health reasons — including replenishing the most powerful antioxidant in your body, glutathione.
-These amino acids also help with chronic respiratory conditions, fertility and brain health.
+Consuming adequate cysteine and NAC is important for various health reasons, including replenishing the most potent antioxidant in your body, glutathione.
+These amino acids also help with chronic respiratory conditions, fertility, and brain health.

 Here are the top 9 health benefits of NAC.

-Summary NAC helps replenish glutathione, arguably your body’s most powerful antioxidant.
-Therefore, it can improve a variety of health conditions.
+NAC helps replenish glutathione, arguably your body’s most powerful antioxidant.
+Therefore, it may help improve a variety of health conditions.

-In fact, doctors regularly give intravenous (IV) NAC to people with an acetaminophen overdose to prevent or reduce kidney and liver damage (4).
+Doctors regularly give intravenous NAC to people with an acetaminophen overdose to prevent or reduce kidney and liver damage (

-While glutamate is required for normal brain action, excess glutamate paired with glutathione depletion can cause brain damage.
+NAC helps regulate glutamate levels, the brain’s most important neurotransmitter.
+While glutamate is required for regular brain activity, excess glutamate and glutathione depletion can cause brain damage.

-For people with bipolar disease and depression, NAC may help decrease symptoms and improve your overall ability to function.
-What’s more, research suggests that it may play a role in treating moderate to severe OCD (9, 10).
+For people with bipolar disorder and depression, NAC may help decrease symptoms and improve quality of life.
+Moreover, research suggests that it may play a role in treating moderate to severe OCD (

-Likewise, an animal study implied that NAC may minimize negative effects of schizophrenia, such as social withdrawal, apathy and reduced attention spans (11).
+Likewise, an animal study suggested that NAC may minimize the adverse effects of schizophrenia, such as social withdrawal, apathy, and reduced attention spans (

-Summary By regulating glutamate levels in your brain, NAC may alleviate symptoms of multiple psychiatric disorders and reduce addictive behavior.
+By regulating glutamate levels in your brain, NAC may alleviate symptoms of mental health conditions and reduce substance use and cravings.

 NAC can relieve symptoms of respiratory conditions by acting as an antioxidant and expectorant, loosening mucus in your air passageways.